aristanetworks/anta/docs/security-advisory/usage.md

 ## Reports

-The table, text, JSON, and Jinja template reports reuse the generic NRFU renderers.
+The table, text, JSON, and Jinja template reports reuse the generic NRFU renderers. `--expand` remains available on the table and text reports.
 CSV and Markdown use the security advisory reporters to include advisory and vulnerability metadata with per-device findings.
 Markdown reports also include a run overview with execution timing, inventory and filter details, and assessment counts.
 CSV also includes result remediation when provided by the advisory test.

 See [Security Advisory Reports](reports.md) for the report schemas, result semantics, and detailed rendering behavior.